kzioudas/CodePilotUnitTest/README.md

 This package provides the core functionality of the testing framework.

 - **Core Classes:**
-    - `JUnitTest`: Represents a JUnit test with a method name, input parameters, and expected output.
+    - `JUnitTest`: Represents a JUnit test with a methodRepresentation name, input parameters, and expected output.
     - `JUnitTestGenerator`: Generates JUnit test classes from the provided test cases.
     - `Parameter`: Represents a parameter with a name and type.
     - `TestCase`: Represents a single test case with parameters and expected results.